bluesky-social/feed-generator/README.md

 To the user this should feel like visiting a page in the app.
 Once they subscribe, it will appear in their home interface as one of their available feeds.

-## Getting Started
+## How this will work, when ready

 🚧 Not yet implemented 🚧

 For now, your algorithm will need to have an account & repository on the `bsky.social` PDS.
+We will provide a starter kit and you will follow these steps:

-First, edit the provided `setup.json` to include your preferred handle, password & invite code, along with the hostname that you will be running this server at.
+1. First, you will edit a provided `setup.json` to include your preferred handle, password & invite code, along with the hostname that you will be running this server at.
 Then run with `yarn setup`.

-If you need an invite code, please reach out to a Bluesky team member & inform them that you are building a Feed Generator
+2. If you need an invite code, you'll be able reach out to a Bluesky team member & inform them that you are building a Feed Generator.
 Note: _do not_ use your handle/password from you personal bluesky account.
 This is a _new account_ for the Feed Generator.

-We've setup this simple server with sqlite to store & query data.
+The starter kit will include a simple server with sqlite to store & query data.
 Feel free to switch this out for whichever database you prefer.

-Next you will need to do two things:
+From there you will:

 - Implement indexing logic in `src/subscription.ts`.
 This will subscribe to the repo subscription stream on startup, parse event & index them according to your provided logic

-- Implement feed generation logic in `src/feed-generation.ts`

-The types are in place and you will just need to return something that satisfies the `SkeletonFeedPost[]` type
+- Implement feed generation logic in `src/feed-generation.ts`.
+The types will be in place and you will just need to return something that satisfies the `SkeletonFeedPost[]` type.

-For inspiration, we've provided a very simple feed algorithm that returns recent posts from the Bluesky team.
+For inspiration, we'll provided a very simple feed algorithm that returns recent posts from the Bluesky team.

 ## Some Details